 Susan Blacker (26:04)

 I think social workers are considered absolutely vital members of the healthcare team.
 I don't think that we have to make that case.
-I think our challenge today is to be bringing the best evidence informed practice to the bedside, to the chair side, to the home, and really owning that expertise, thinking about demonstrating outcomes, think we all need to be in a continuous learning journey and continue to refine our skills and think about, you know, how do I do things even differently to, to produce the best possible outcomes with the time and the the abilities that I have to spend with clients.
+I think our challenge today is to be bringing the best evidence informed practice to the bedside, to the chair side, to the home, and really owning that expertise, thinking about demonstrating outcomes, think we all need to be in a continuous learning journey and continue to refine our skills and think about, you know, how do I do things even differently to, to produce the best possible outcomes with the time and the abilities that I have to spend with clients.
 And sometimes that's about really thinking in very collaborative ways with our colleagues.
 Sometimes that's about feeling comfortable⁓ pushing limits a little.
 Sometimes it's about bringing forward a really great idea and asking the team to give you the latitude to try things. ⁓ Sometimes it's about thinking about your leadership that you can bring.
 It's been so exciting to see so many palliative care programs with social work leaders running them.

 You know, social work practice can look like a whole lot of things today.
 It's not necessarily even just direct practice, but we can be running programs.
 We can be defining policy.
 Thinking about all that social work brings across the entire spectrum of the healthcare system at every level.
 You know, our perspective is valued. ⁓ Sometimes we transition from bedside practice to doing other kinds of roles, but our clients are never far from mind when we do that.
 We shape conversations differently as a result of that expertise and that knowledge.
 And I think in today's environment, that's incredibly needed, but it's also much more welcomed.